golemfactory/golem-docs/docs/creators/javascript/index.md

 description: Create your own task application on Golem
 ---

-# Create your own task application using High-Level API
+# Create your own task application using Task API

 ## Introduction

 This tutorial is designed for developers who want to create their own application on the Golem network.
-It will guide you through the process of creating a task-based requestor application using the high-level API, and provide you with examples to help you understand the concepts better.
+It will guide you through the process of creating a task-based requestor application using the Task API, and provide you with examples to help you understand the concepts better.

 !!! info